twagger/inception/README.md

 If you seek to build a dedicated container for it, you should build another php-fpm container to process the php of Adminer and adapt `nginx.conf` so you process the php  traffic properly between this container and the wordpress one.

 ### cAdvisor

+A service that allow you to check your containers resource consoumption.
+I didn't zoom a lot on it.

+It comes with its own server so I proxyied it with nginx.
+As it changes its URL it involve `rewrite` in nginx conf for a proper redirection.

 ## Installation